 The analysis stage also involves a quantitative analysis of the corpus of dementia fiction.
 By contrasting the narratives from characters with dementia with a reference corpus of general fiction (drawn from the British National Corpus), we can find out what is unique – or characteristic of – our dataset.

-The outcome of the qualitative and quantitative analysis will be a comprehensive account of how the cognitive experience of dementia is represented in contemporary fiction.
+The outcome of the qualitative and quantitative analysis is a comprehensive account of how the cognitive experience of dementia is represented in contemporary fiction, found in Lugea (2022).
 But too much of literary-linguistic criticism finishes with an analysis that sits on a dusty shelf.
-The next step of this research project is to ascertain if the features found in the fiction actually effect real readers…
+The next step of this research project ascertains if the features found in the fiction actually effect real readers…